sinri/DatabaseHub/README.md

 Config the web server, follow the instruction of framework [Ark](https://github.com/sinri/Ark).
 Start the task queue daemon with `RunDHQueue.php`.
 You might need to run it with `nohup`.
 To stop the queue, use `StopDHQueue.php`.
 If needed, you can use `kill -9` to do it fiercely.

+## About

+This project is maintained by [Sinri](https://github.com/sinri), [Vinci](https://github.com/RoamIn) and [Caroltc](https://github.com/caroltc).

+DatabaseHub is licensed under the GNU General Public License v3.0.

+Lord, have mercy on us.
+2019 Jan 19th.